conr2286/PocketFT8Xcvr/README.md

 10. Build and execute each of the BenchTests (with Arduino IDE 2.00) in numerical order to individually check-out the circuit subsystems.

 # Putting Pocket FT8 Revisited On-the-Air
-1. Create an SD file, config.json, to configure the Pocket FT8 for your station (see the sample file in Examples).
+1. Create an SD file, CONFIG.JSON, to configure the Pocket FT8 for your station (see the sample file in Examples).
 The required parameters are, callsign and frequency.
 If you don't have a GPS, you'll also need location.
-Install the SD card in Teensy (*not* in the Adafruit display).
+Install the SD card in Teensy (*not* in the Adafruit display which also has an SD slot).
 2. If you are using a GPS, connect it now.
 3. Connect an antenna
 4. Connect your host computer and load your firmware